deckhouse/virtualization/docs/ADMIN_GUIDE.md

 A rule with neither `memory` nor `coreFractions` doesn't limit anything, so set at least one of them.

-In the Enterprise Edition, you can set the `defaultCoreFraction` parameter to `Auto`.
+In commercial DP editions, you can set the `defaultCoreFraction` parameter to `Auto`.
 In that case, the core fraction for VMs without an explicit `coreFraction` is chosen by [vertical autoscaling](./user_guide.html#automatic-corefraction-auto). `Auto` is a mode, not a share of a core, so it must not appear in the `coreFractions` list.

 ```yaml
 spec: